Billi7676/abs_mn_install/README.md

 **Good luck!**

-*If you run into problems ask for help in ABS discord support chanel.*
+*If you run into problems ask for help in ABS discord support channel.*